mezidia/hotel-booking/README.md

-# Hotel-Booking-project
+# Hotel Booking Project
-Our hotel-booking project with databases
+Our hotel booking project with databases

 ## Table of Contents